Why Saint Mary's?

 Saint Mary’s College is:

 Saint Mary’s focuses on your personal discovery and growth along with our high academic standards, providing you with the tools you need to take charge of your life and your future.
 You’ll get leadership mentoring in a community specifically dedicated to women.
 You’ll gain experience through internships with Fortune 500 companies, graduate-quality research opportunities, and a world of study abroad offerings.
-You’ll be connected to over 8,000 successful alumnae through the Saint Mary’s College Alumnae Resource Network.
+You’ll be connected to more than 8,000 successful alumnae through the Saint Mary’s College Alumnae Resource Network.

 A Dynamic Community